UPDATE: Drought Conditions Ignite Burn Bans Across Delmarva

 Violations of the burn ban can carry a $500 fine per incident.
 Neighbors can call 410-548-4860 to report violations during usual business hours and can otherwise contact the Wicomico County Sheriff’s Office.

-The ban in Wicomico follows a state-wide ban in Delaware as much of Delmarva continues to see moderate drought conditions.
+A state-wide ban was issued in Delaware as much of Delmarva continues to see moderate drought conditions.